 Although Ronald Fisher’s name is less well-known than some others, he was one of the twentieth century’s greatest scientists.

 In addition to being probably the greatest statistician ever, he also invented experimental design and was one of the principal founders of population genetics.
 He unified the disconnected concepts of natural selection and Mendel’s rules of inheritance.
-In quantitative biology the importance of his book Statistical Methods for Research Workers has been likened to that of Isaac Newton’s Principia in physics.
+The importance of his book Statistical Methods for Research Workers in quantitative biology has been likened to that of Isaac Newton’s Principia in physics.

 According to geneticist and author Richard Dawkins, Fisher was the greatest biologist since Charles Darwin.